18F/beta.18f.gov/README.md

 ## Installation

-Copy and paste each of the following steps to get the site up and running.
+Run each of the following steps to get the site up and running.

 1. `git clone git@github.com:18F/beta.18f.gov`
 2. `cd beta.18f.gov`